lpaios/gran-canaria-beaches/Readme.md

 ![Discover](https://grancanariabeaches.baulen.com/repository/gran-canaria-beaches-map.jpg "Discover")

 ## List
-You can wath the list of the all the beaches.
+You can watch the list of the all the beaches.
 *Pull*
 You can pull the list to refresh it.